 The most common way to greet someone is merely saying "Buenos," as opposed to the full "Buenos dias."
 Also, for "good night," you'll hear many of the locals shortening it to "buen noche," as opposed to saying the entire "buenas noches."

 Mexicans shorten the phrases since they're so frequently used.
-These words are ok to use in any situation and when talking to anyone.
+These words are okay to use in any situation and when talking to anyone.

 Some of the more informal ways to greet friends are with phrases including: